apparena/docs/docs/api/100-SpecialAPIcalls.rst

           }
         }

 ..
 Note:: The newly created template will be created as non-public.
-To change it into a publically available template, use a PUT request.
+To change it into a publically available template, use a `PUT`_ request.

+.. _PUT: ../api/070-templates.html#put-templates-templateid